RTEMS/rtems-docs/ada_user/ada_user.rst

 The ``rtems.initialize_executive`` directive uses a system initialization linker set to initialize only those parts of the overall RTEMS feature set that is necessary for a particular application.
-See :ref:`Linker Sets <Linker-Sets>`.
+See `Linker Sets`_.
 Each RTEMS feature used the application may optionally register an initialization handler.
 The system initialization API is available via``#included <rtems/sysinit.h>``.

 A list of all initialization steps follows.
 Some steps are optional depending